Paisley, Renfrewshire

-Paisley (/ˈpeɪzli/ PAYZ-lee; Paisley; Pàislig /gd/) is a large town situated in the west central Lowlands of Scotland.
+Paisley (/ˈpeɪzli/ PAYZ-lee; Pàislig /gd/) is a town in Renfrewshire, Scotland.
 Located north of the Gleniffer Braes and immediately west of Glasgow, it straddles the banks of the White Cart Water, a tributary of the River Clyde.
-It serves as the administrative centre for the Renfrewshire council area, and is the largest town in the historic county of the same name.
-It is often cited as "Scotland's largest town" and is the fifth largest settlement in the country, although it does not have city status.
+It serves as the administrative centre for the Renfrewshire council area, and is the largest town in the historic county of Renfrewshire, with a population of 79,369 in 2022.
+As the fifth-largest settlement in Scotland, behind the cities of Glasgow, Edinburgh, Aberdeen and Dundee, it is often cited as Scotland's largest town.

-The town became prominent in the 12th century, with the establishment of Paisley Abbey, an important religious hub which formerly had control over other local churches.
+The town became prominent in the 12th century with the establishment of Paisley Abbey, an important religious hub which formerly had control over other local churches.
 Paisley expanded significantly during the Industrial Revolution as a result of its location beside White Cart Water, with access to the Clyde and nearby ore, mineral and agricultural resources.
 Factories and mills developed leading to an increase in the town's population.
 The town's associations with political radicalism were highlighted by its involvement in the Radical War of 1820, with striking weavers being instrumental in the protests.

-By the late 19th century, Paisley was a global centre of the weaving industry, giving its name to the Paisley shawl and the Paisley pattern.
+By the late 19th century Paisley was a global centre of the weaving industry, giving its name to the Paisley shawl and the Paisley pattern.
 However, industrial decline followed in the 20th century.
 By 1993, all of Paisley's mills had closed, although they are memorialised in the town's museums and civic history.
 The town now functions as a regional centre for local governance and services as well as a residential commuting area within the Greater Glasgow urban region.